ordina-jworks/ordina-jworks.github.io/_posts/2020-11-12-Typescript-in-a-serverless-backend-with-NestJS-and-Azure-Functions.md

 An introduction: Typescript is an asynchronous, functional programming language which compiles down to plain Javascript.
 It supports interfaces, classes and access modifiers like private, protected and public.

-When first using Typescript, it felt less easy than using with Spring Boot, which I had used prior during Java programming.
+When first using TypeScript, it felt less easy than using Spring Boot, which I had used prior during Java programming.
 This is where NestJS comes in, a NodeJS framework built for the backend with Object Oriented Programming in mind.
 If you have worked with a framework like Spring before, NestJS will be quite easy for you to understand.
 It requires a modular way of working, which makes sure the application stays well organised.